SAFEHR-data/Data-Seedling/example_transform/README.md

 ## What is this

-This is an example data pipeline that creates a fake dataframe, then runs a basic transformation on it and saves the result in Microsoft SQL database (feature store).
-It shows you how you can write, test and deploy a basic data transformation using FlowEHR, and package data transformation code into a Python wheel, and send metrics and logs to Azure Monitor.
+This is an example data pipeline that creates a fake DataFrame, then runs a basic transformation on it and saves the result in the Microsoft SQL database (feature store).
+It shows you how you can write, test and deploy a basic data transformation using FlowEHR, package data transformation code into a Python wheel, and send metrics and logs to Azure Monitor.

 ## Quick start

-Make sure to follow [quick start guide](../docs/quick_start.md) on working with data pipelines in FlowEHR.
+Make sure to follow the [quick start guide](../docs/quick_start.md) on working with data pipelines in FlowEHR.

 ## Code Structure